 - Ride In the Right Lane - In Holland, you need to ride on the right side of the road.
-There are also specific bike lanes which are usually brown in coolor, so be sure to stay within the area to avoid getting into trouble or any accidents.
+There are also specific bike lanes which are usually brown, so be sure to stay within the area to avoid getting into trouble or any accidents.

-- Hand Signals Are Your Friend - As there are many cyclists in Holland, bike paths may be a little more crowded than you're used to, so it's very important to take safety precautions.
+- Hand Signals Are Your Friend - As there are many cyclists in Holland, bike paths maybe a little more crowded than you're used to, so it's important to take safety precautions.
 The Dutch are very strict about cycling etiquette and safety, so make sure you always signal your intentions on the road so that you won't compromise the safety of other cyclists.

 - Secure Your Bike - Bike theft is one of Holland's most common crimes and should be a primary concern for anyone cycling in Holland.
 You need to buy a very sturdy bicycle lock.
 As bike theft is an especially pressing concern in Amsterdam, you may also want to consider paying to park your bike in a guarded bicycle park, known in Dutch as a Fietsanstalling.

 - When cycling in Holland always obey the traffic lights and rules that are specifically designed for cyclists.

 - Ride on the left hand side of the road

 - Keep an eye out for pedestrians and scooters who occasionally stray into cycle lanes.
 Some cycle lanes have pedestrian crossings.

 - If you are brining your own bike, make sure that it meets the country's requirements.
 Importantly, every bike must have a bell and use lights after dark.